IPAM Internals

 estimatedTenants = availableIPs / (nodesPerTenant + lbPerTenant)

-This is exposed as the butler_provider_config_estimated_tenants Prometheus metric and in the ProviderConfig status, enabling capacity planning dashboards.
+This estimate is exposed in the ProviderConfig status, enabling capacity planning.

 The NetworkPool controller emits Kubernetes events at utilization thresholds: